 A common question that I encounter in the clinic is how much should I increase my training distance by when I am running?
 The answer is as always, well it depends … Are you a couch to 5km or 10km or have you completed 10 half marathons and fancy having a crack at a full Cork Marathon?
 Do you have a base level strength already built up?
 Have you completed an 8-12 week strengthening programme?
 Whilst there is a lot debate around this topic the advice given on the this blog will dramatically reduce your risk of injury when you are running.
-Read on to find out how to increase your running distance safely.
+Read on to find out how to increase your running distance safely and stay injury free.

 Little by little

 The research shows that the body will adapt according to the load that’s placed upon it, and thrive on this, leading to healthier bones, tendons and muscles, provided that this is done over time.
 Increasing the load gradually gives the body time to adapt accordingly and in turn will decrease the likelihood of sustaining injuries such as stress fractures, plantar fasciitis and tendinopathies.
 These are probably the most common injuries that will occur when increasing running distance too quickly over a short time frame.

 So what’s the secret?

 There is a lot of debate at the moment around this topic at the moment and some people don’t like the 10% rule.
 I however have seen first hand that by increasing your distance by 10% each week approximately especially for beginners it can significantly reduce the risk of injury.
 Therefore I would recommend to increase running distance by 10% each week so, for example, if you run 5km on Week 4, then on Week 5 your target should be 5.5km and so on until the desired distance is reached.
 I wouldn’t recommend training any more than four days a week, preferably with a rest day every second day.
 On your rest day you could do some strength work, swimming or yoga for example.